-(10) The Committee will review the annual audited financial statements and interim financial statements with management and the Auditor, including the MD&A, before their release and their filing with securities regulatory authorities.
+- (8) The Committee will review the interim and audited annual financial statements and related management's discussion and analysis ("MD&A") with management and the Auditor (with the Auditor on an annual basis), before their public release and their filing with securities regulatory authorities.
 The Committee will also review all news releases relating to annual and interim financial results prior to their public release.
-The Committee will also consider, establish and periodically review policies with respect to the release or distribution of any other financial information, including earnings guidance and any financial information provided to ratings agencies and analysts, and review that information prior to its release.
+The Committee will also consider, establish and periodically review policies with respect to the release or distribution of any other financial information, including earnings guidance and any financial information provided to ratings agencies and analysts, and review that information prior to its release. - (9) The Committee must be satisfied that adequate procedures are in place for the review of Urbana's public disclosure of financial information extracted or derived from Urbana's financial statements, other than the public disclosure referred to in section (8) above, and must periodically assess the adequacy of these procedures.